 Shorenstein is committed to enhancing building performance, operational resilience, and business governance for the benefit of our properties, tenants, employees, investors and communities.
-Our acquisitions team follows a comprehensive due diligence process, including documentation of the asset profile with respect to environmental, social, and governance (ESG) risk factors.
-We seek to employ a disciplined investment process that aims to both uncover opportunities and evaluate potentially material risks, while striving for the best possible outcomes within our investment guidelines.
-We recognize that relevant ESG issues can meaningfully affect investment performance, and these factors are critical components of our research, analysis, decision-making, and asset operations.
+Our acquisitions team employs a disciplined investment process that aims to both uncover opportunities and evaluate potentially material risks, while striving for the best possible outcomes within our investment guidelines.
+We recognize that relevant ESG issues can meaningfully affect investment performance, and these factors are critical components of our research, analysis, decision making, and asset operations.
 We are committed to conducting business ethically, legally, and consistent with our core values.